neilcruz1/petty-unfollower/README.md

 3/21/2024
 - Version 1.0 released.
 Features include listing all nonfollowers, unfollowing specific nonfollowers, and unfollowing all your nonfollowers (takes a little bit of time).
-- Windows (.exe) and Mac OSX (unix executable file) are the current releases for the operating systems.
+- Released for Windows (.exe) and Mac OSX (unix executable file), will include download links soon!